VOGUE COLLECTION Metal 4.0

 The charm of what is hidden

 A hymn to aesthetic purity, like a perfect solid, the 45° cuts at the ends of the island eliminate superfluous lines.
 The result is a synthesis of cleanliness and form, for an exclusive and elegant environment.
 Without forgetting the function of a kitchen, to be fully exploited in its entirety in a fluid and timeless space.
-In the centre of the room is a huge island, with matt lacquered doors cut at 30° in perfect harmony with the Limha worktop with 60° cut-out, the purity of the lines is interrupted by the monoblock sink resting on lowered bases, which allows a comfortable space for food preparation.
-Another breakthrough element in this infinite line is the snack bar, which is opposite the bookcase at the back.
+At the centre of the room is a huge island, with matt lacquered doors cut at 30° in perfect harmony with the Limha worktop with 60° cut-out, the purity of the lines is interrupted by the monoblock sink resting on lowered bases, which allows a comfortable space for food preparation.
+A further break in this endless line is the snack bar opposite the bookcase at the back.
 An island that serves as a connection point between two storage areas, one specifically for refrigeration and the other for cooking.
 The wall units are distinguished by the vertical Vogue handle, an element of strong character.
-The entire kitchen is made with the new 75 module, perfectly in tune with the needs of the contemporary world.
-The environment ends with a large living area at the back characterised by a glass wall next to a fireplace on the floor and a sideboard that follows the same finishes used in the kitchen.
+The entire kitchen is made with the new 75 module, perfectly suited to the needs of the modern world.
+The environment ends with a large living area at the back, characterised by a glass wall next to a fireplace on the floor and a sideboard that follows the same finishes used in the kitchen.

 Detail columns Vogue wood special rovere vesuvio with irregular slats with integrated handle lacquered matt.
 Monobloc sink in gres inside pietra piasentina grigio fiammato with stripes on the front.